JoeChandler73/daisy-container/README.md

 Before starting read the official [Getting started page](https://daisy.audio/tutorials/cpp-dev-env/)!

-This dev container will set up a containerised vscode developemnt environment with the necessary build tools installed and the DaisyExamples git repository cloned and libraries build.
+This dev container will set up a containerised vscode development environment with the neccessary build tools installed and the DaisyExamples git repository cloned and libraries build.

-This avoid you having to install the embeded C++ tools on your host machine.
+This avoid you having to install the embedded C++ tools on your host machine.

 ## Getting Started